Last Updated on March 25, 2021 by Helga Dosa

 The park is also very rich in flora species.
 There are over 2,000 types of plants and trees in the park.
 The Abruzzo Park is especially famous for the very rare lady’s slipper and black and yellow orchids.
 More than 60% of the park is covered with beech, which grows at a higher altitude and has an interesting array of colors.

-Thousands of visitors each year travel to the Abruzzo National Park to enjoy the various outdoor activities available in the area.
-In the recent years due to the development of tourism, several types of outdoor activities are offered in the park like trekking, cycling, canoeing, horse riding, cycling, bird watching, and cross country skiing.
+Thousands of visitors each year travel to the park to enjoy the various outdoor activities available in the area.
+In recent years due to the development of tourism, several types of outdoor activities are offered in the park-like trekking, cycling, canoeing, horse riding, cycling, bird watching, and cross country skiing.